jyoung15/dashboard-api-go/client/docs/GetNetworkSwitchDhcpServerPolicy200ResponseArpInspection.md

 `func (o *GetNetworkSwitchDhcpServerPolicy200ResponseArpInspection) HasEnabled() bool`

 HasEnabled returns a boolean if a field has been set.

+### GetUnsupportedModels

+`func (o *GetNetworkSwitchDhcpServerPolicy200ResponseArpInspection) GetUnsupportedModels() []string`

+GetUnsupportedModels returns the UnsupportedModels field if non-nil, zero value otherwise.

+### GetUnsupportedModelsOk

+`func (o *GetNetworkSwitchDhcpServerPolicy200ResponseArpInspection) GetUnsupportedModelsOk() (*[]string, bool)`

+GetUnsupportedModelsOk returns a tuple with the UnsupportedModels field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUnsupportedModels

+`func (o *GetNetworkSwitchDhcpServerPolicy200ResponseArpInspection) SetUnsupportedModels(v []string)`

+SetUnsupportedModels sets UnsupportedModels field to given value.

+### HasUnsupportedModels

+`func (o *GetNetworkSwitchDhcpServerPolicy200ResponseArpInspection) HasUnsupportedModels() bool`

+HasUnsupportedModels returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)